Production Operator Visa Sponsorship Jobs in North Carolina

 Which visa types are most common for production operator roles in North Carolina?

-The H-1B is the most common work visa for production operator roles that require a bachelor's degree in a relevant field, such as chemical engineering or manufacturing technology.
+The H-1B visa is the most common work visa for production operator roles that require a bachelor's degree in a relevant field, such as chemical engineering or manufacturing technology.
 Roles with lower formal education requirements may not qualify as specialty occupations under H-1B rules.
 TN visas are available to Canadian and Mexican citizens in qualifying engineering or science-related production roles.
 EB-3 immigrant visas are another pathway some employers use for production workers.

 Which cities in North Carolina have the most production operator sponsorship jobs?